Norwich and Peterborough Building Society Conveyancing Panel Information

 3. as part of the HSBC panel reduction.

-There are various requirements you need to follow if you wish to comply with your lender client’s instructions as set out in the BSA Mortgage Instructions.
-(I) You must take reasonable steps to verify that there are no discrepancies between the description of the property as compared to an out of date postal address or DX details.
+You have a number of obligations in this regard which you need to follow if you wish to comply with your lender client’s instructions as set out in the BSA Mortgage Instructions.
+First, You must take reasonable steps to verify that there are no discrepancies between the description of the property as compared to an out of date postal address or DX details.

 What lender panels do you receive the most questions about?